 In 1890, F. Richardson established his own publishing house and published compositions by W. Rimmer, J. A. Greenwood and E. Sutton.
 In the 1950s he moved to Gloucester and took over Wright & Round.
 They were both then taken over by Interactive Sciences, also in Gloucester, in 1991.

 Interactive Sciences was owned by the three directors, Brian Last, Ken Sawyer and Roger Thompson.
 Roger, the musician of the three, was the driving force behind Wright & Round and it was his foresight that took them into the world of electronically produced printed sheet music.
-Roger and Ken have since retired, but Brian is still fully behind the company with Music Editor, Philip Harper, taking on all music and engraving and Rachel Jones taking charge of all administrative matters.
+Roger has since sadly passed away while Ken and Brian have retired.
+The company has been passed on to Brian's children, Victoria and Oliver, with Music Editor, Philip Harper, in charge of all music and engraving and Rachel Jones in charge of all administrative matters.

-The company is still moving forward which brings us to where we are now, with a brand new, fully operational website.
+The company is still moving forward which brings us to where we are now, in a new office in Devon with a fully operational website.
 We hope you like it as much as we do and hope you find everything you are looking for.